FreshRSS/FreshRSS/docs/en/users/11_website_scraping.md

 # Website scraping

-FreshRSS has a built-in [Web scrapping](https://en.wikipedia.org/wiki/Web_scraping) engine that generates a feed from websites that have no RSS/Atom feed published.
+FreshRSS has a built-in [Web scraping](https://en.wikipedia.org/wiki/Web_scraping) engine that generates a feed from websites that have no RSS/Atom feed published.

 ## How to add

 Go to “Subscription Management” where a new feed can be added.
-Change the “Type of feed source” to “HTML + XPath (Web scrapping)”.
+Change the “Type of feed source” to “HTML + XPath (Web scraping)”.
 An additional list of text boxes to configure the web scraping.
 [XPath 1.0](https://www.w3.org/TR/xpath-10/) is used as traversing language.